Pareto's 80-20 Rule Theory

 Therefore, sellers will improve their results if they:

-- Identify which offering(s) produces most new customers, and
+- Identify which offering(s) produces the most new customers, and

 - Then use the identified most-effective offerings more often (and use the less-effective offerings less often, or not at all).